Public Transport in Christchurch

 The cheap and easy way to get around Christchurch: take the bus.
 Although the large South Island city doesn’t have a very varied local transport system, you’ll find that you can get to most places on their super extensive bus network.
 What’s more, you can save money on public transport in Christchurch with the prepay card, the Metrocard.
 Other transport options within the city include a ferry service, taxis and a city tram!

 To pay for public transport in Christchurch you’ll either need cash or a Metrocard.
 Fares are determined by zones, which is based on the distance of travel.
 The more zones you travel through the higher the fare.
 When you pay by cash, you get a free transfer to another bus route within two hours using your ticket.
-When using a Metrocard you get unlimited number of transfers within two hours.
+When using a Metrocard you get an unlimited number of transfers within two hours.

 So follow the Christchurch public transport guide below to see how to get around.
 By the way, don’t miss these 10 Christchurch Must-Dos.

 The Metrocard is a way of paying for Christchurch’s public transport without rummaging for change.
 More to the point, the Metrocard gives you at least 25% off the fare price.
 This card is only worth getting if you are planning on staying in Christchurch for a while, as you have to buy the card for NZ$10 and be topped up with a minimum of NZ$10.